twidi/django-adv-cache-tag/README.md

 ## Extending the default cache tag

-If the five settings are not enough for you, or if you want to have a templatag with a different behavior as the default provided one, you will be happy to know that `django-adv-cache-tag` was written with easily extending in mind.
+If the five settings explained in the previous sections are not enough for you, or if you want to have a templatetag with a different behavior as the default provided ones, you will be happy to know that `django-adv-cache-tag` was written with easily extending in mind.

 It provides a class, `CacheTag` (in `adv_cache_tag.tag`), which has a lot of short and simple methods, and even a `Meta` class (idea stolen from the django models :D ).
 So it's easy to override a simple part.

+All options defined in the `Meta` class are accessible in the class via `self.options.some_field`

 Below we will show many ways of extending this class.